+Generally, I think this guide needs to be more targeted.
+So, less of the background narrative and more of the ‘why’ these practices are important.

+We also need a list of clear best practices in the introduction.
+Each section should be orientated around a best practice.
+Before describing the detail of the best practice, we need to first set out how we have identified it as a best practice.

+Is there a particular format this guidance should take to attract DPAs?
+E.g. Does it need to be short and consise.
+Just 5-10 best practice bullets with examples, with the EU and STAR II logos on the back?
+Are images/links beneficial?
+Or do DPAs prefer a longer, more referenced document?

 Introduction

 Financed by the European Union, the STAR II (SupporT small And medium enterprises on the data protection Reform II) project, running in the partnership of the National Authority for Data Protection and Freedom of Information (NAIH), the Research Group on Law, Science, Technology & Society (LSTS) of the Vrije Universiteit Brussel (VUB), and the Trilateral Research Limited (TRI IE) between 2018 and 2020, has the aim of assisting SMEs in applying the GDPR.